-MEETING OF THE PUBLIC TRUST BOARD - Thursday 6 June 2019 Chief Executive's Report AGENDA ITEM: 7 Report Author and Job Title: Richard Beeken, Chief Executive Officer Responsible Director: Chief Executive Officer Action Required Approve □ Discuss ⊠ Inform ⊠ Ass sure 🗆 Executive Summary The purpose of the report of the high level, critical actions and engaged in during the passtrategic objectives.
-This month, I focus on the attendances to our quality month 1 financial performation and tendance management of the report also sets out to guidance, instruction and May 2019 and assures the actions required, to the relations threat of sustaine and financial delivance and the impoude by sharing ou with the wider Board, the Signest practice adopted Board through a organisation has been ast the organisation's ed increases in ED very, reflections on our ortance of our Walsall r new approach to ard. gnificant level of otion we received during a allocation of the Recommendation Does this report Note the report and discus ss the content a by the chief Evecutive Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline This report outlines the ac officer aligned to each of t provides assurance aroun strategic risks and also protriangulate information. he organisational d the mitigation of priorities.
-This report fander Resource implications There are no resource imp olications associat ed with this report
+MEETING OF THE PUBLIC TRUST BOARD - Thursday 6 June 2019 Chief Executive's Report AGENDA ITEM: 7 Report Author and Job Title: Richard Beeken, Chief Executive Officer Responsible Director: Chief Executive Officer Action Required Approve □ Discuss ⊠ Inform  Ass ure 🗆 Executive Summary The purpose of the report is to provide the Board with my appraisal of the high level, critical activities which the organisation has been engaged in during the past month, set against the organisation's strategic objectives.
+This month, I focus on the threat of sustained increases in ED attendances to our quality and financial delivery, reflections on our month 1 financial performance and the importance of our Walsall Together journey.
+I conclude by sharing our new approach to attendance management with the wider Board.
+The report also sets out to the Board, the significant level of guidance, instruction and best practice adoption we received during May 2019 and assures the Board through an allocation of the actions required, to the relevant executive director.
+Recommendation Members of the Trust Boa Note the report and discus s the content by the chief Fue outing Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline This report outlines the ac officer aligned to each of the provides assurance aroun strategic risks and also pro- triangulate information. ne organisational difference of the mitigation of priorities.
+This report a number of our Resource implications There are no resource imp lications associat ed with this report